How to Care for Fleece

 Finicky Fuzzies

-During manufacturing the fleece is first woven on a loom, the vertical or warp yarns form the foundation of the material and the horizontally run yarns form the weft.
+During manufacturing, the fleece is first woven on a loom, the vertical or warp yarns form the foundation of the material, and the horizontally run yarns form the weft.
 To keep warp and weft straight in your head, remember that weft rhymes with left.

 With fleece, the loops are very small and tightly knitted to the warp threads on one side and loose on the other.
 After the material has been dyed, the side of the fabric with the loops is run over brushes designed to pull the loops apart in a process called napping.
-This is what gives fleece it’s characteristic soft and fuzzy feel.
+This is what gives fleece its characteristic soft and fuzzy feel.

 All those tiny, tiny synthetic fibers are also what make fleece a bear to care for.

-Heat and friction are your enemy.
+Heat and friction are your enemies with fleece.

 Both heat and friction will change the feel of fleece by melting or matting those tiny fibers.